alexradzin/beanlane/README.md

 ## Why names of magic functions do not follow naming conventions?

-Well, I could give the methods more conventional names but this will kill the idea because the code will be too long.
+Well, each function with short name has synonym with conventional name.
+However, IMHO short names just improve readability.
 The statement `$(p::getFirstName)` just a little bit longer than `"firstName"`, however `getName(p::getFirstName)` is significantly longer and not clearer.